gloryleilani/canvas-react/README.md

 * Ability to select from additional paint colors.
 * Ability to fill shapes with colors or patterns.
 * Ability to erase.
-* Add blur to paint strokes to make it look more like spray paint

 The goal would be to make this a more fully-featured drawing app so that a user (e.g. a young person) could do things they wish.
 The "future features" list above was inspired by a 9 year-old's feedback while she was